The Last Storytellers: Tales from the Heart of Morocco: Reception

 In Essential Travel magazine, the reviewer writes: "The Last Storytellers is a truly unique literary concept that puts ancient stories from the Moroccan tradition of oral storytelling into print."

 In the Abu Dhabi-based newspaper The National, Noori Passela writes that the stories "range from expeditions featuring a bold hero and an elusive princess to be won over (The Gazelle with the Golden Horns) to the more symbolic and moral (The Birth of the Sahara).
 There are also many that border on scandal, using a repertoire of love, lust and betrayal to shock (The Eyes of Ben'Adi).
 Dramatic fare all around, but with entertainment being the sole purpose, this is hardly a let-down.
 Instead, this is addictive material."

 In the New York Journal of Books, Janice Durante is of the opinion that "as the pasha does in The Red Lantern, author Hamilton presents readers with a precious gift: a collection of content not quite like anything we’ve heard or seen before.
-Readers who might never reach Marrakech can find their own oasis by making a cup of mint tea and giving thanks for these enchanting stories rescued from oblivion."
+Readers who might never reach Marrakesh can find their own oasis by making a cup of mint tea and giving thanks for these enchanting stories rescued from oblivion."

 In The Times Literary Supplement, author, Arabist, analyst and desert explorer Eamonn Gearon writes, "The book's introduction is right to highlight the universal nature of storytelling, not just in the primal urge to tell stories, but also in the common threads that run through these from one side of the globe to the remotest other."